cordphelps/transect/README.md

-## how different are several multi-species transect samples? : examine rank order correlation via non-metric multi-dimensional scaling tools in R then test drive ggplot() to build the typical NMDS graphics from some imaginary ecological data
+## how different are several multi-species transect samples? with some imaginary ecological data :
+- demonstrate rank order correlations in two dimensions
+- experiment with stressplot()
+- build typical NMDS (non-metric multi-dimensional scaling) graphics to demo clustering by factor
+- demo a distribution plot for multiple datasets

 ---